Marathon-Fusion/neutronics_workflow/README.md

 For some reason the unstructured mesh tallies made by this workflow have 'negative' volume, this is easily corrected for by multiplying the tally data by -1 as shown in the data_processing.py script.
 Have some suspicions as to what causes this and should hopefully be fixed soon!

 Implicit volume/material tagging for DAGMC geometry can be weird.
-I found consistent results naming the individual body names '<material_name>_<object>' in the CAD software before exporting the entire assembly as a single .stp file
+I found consistent results naming the individual body names '<material_name>_<body_name>' in the CAD software before exporting the entire assembly as a single .stp file